Akhiil222/Movie-Search/README.md

-# MovieFinder - A React Movie Search App Prototype
+# MovieSearch - A React Movie Search App Prototype

 This is a basic prototype of a movie search web application built with React.js.
 It allows users to search for movies using the OMDB API and view details about them.